Ambien Side Effects & Dangers

-Always inform your doctor of any health conditions you might have before you start taking Ambien.
+Always inform a doctor of any existing health conditions before taking Ambien.

 Ambien & Anxiety

 User reports and medical data show that one of the most common side effects of Ambien is anxiety.
-Depression co-occurs with anxiety, and insomnia can also contribute to that.
-Treating comorbid disorders is important because if a patient experience suicidal thoughts, for example, they can easily attempt suicide.
-It’s important to know that some users might become more nervous, impulsive and outgoing due to the effects Ambien has on them.
+Depression often occurs with anxiety, and insomnia can also make the problem worse.
+Some users also might become more nervous, impulsive or outgoing due to the effects Ambien has on them.

 Ambien & Memory Loss

 As stated above, some of the side effects of Ambien include various mental and behavioral changes.
 Memory loss is another common side effect.
-Some people experience sleepwalking, sleep-driving, and social behaviors (talking, making phone calls, having sex) without retaining any memory.
+Under Ambien’s influence people have reported experiencing sleepwalking, sleep-driving, and social behaviors (talking, making phone calls, having sexual intercourse) without retaining any memory of the events.

 Taking Ambien with alcohol can increase the risk of such anterograde amnesia.

-This effect might be caused by various chemical reactions and the way Ambien interacts with the GABA receptors in the brain, research suggests.
+This memory loss effect might be caused by various chemical reactions and the way Ambien interacts with the GABA receptors in the brain, research suggests.

 Other drugs can increase the potential dangers of Ambien and its side effects.
 Mixing sleeping pills with other drugs can be fatal.
-In case you have any worries, contact your health professional.
+Let a doctor know what medications you are taking before seeking an Ambien prescription.

 Ambien & Headaches

-Another common side effect of Ambien is severe headaches, and some users report developing migraines because of their Ambien intake.
-This condition can affect their social and emotional well-being, especially when not treated on time.
-We all know to a certain degree that a headache can block our ability to think and work.
+Another common side effect of Ambien is severe headaches with some users reporting developing migraines because of their Ambien intake.
+This condition can affect their social and emotional well-being, especially when not treated properly or on time.

 Ambien & Weight

-Losing weight due to a loss of appetite and upset stomach is a common side effect; however, some users report weight gain after taking Ambien.
+Weight loss due to a loss of appetite or upset stomach is a common side effect; however, some users also report weight gain after taking Ambien.

-A unique study conducted by the Minnesota Regional Sleep Disorder Centre in Minneapolis shows that this effect might be because some users consume too much while being asleep.
+A unique study conducted by the Minnesota Regional Sleep Disorder Centre in Minneapolis shows that this effect might be because some users consume food while asleep.

 Ambien & Cancer

-Last but not least, Ambien can be linked to an increased risk of cancer and death.
+Last but not least, Ambien use has be linked to an increased risk of cancer and death.

 Ambien & Medical Help

 The side effects described above are not a complete list of all the effects that Ambien may cause.
-The effect the drug has on people depends on various individual differences and different factors, such as a history of abuse.
-Note that some users never experience any negative consequences.
+The effect the drug has on users depends on various differences among individuals and other factors such as a history of abuse.
+Note that some users never experience any negative side effects.

-Discuss any concerns that you have with your doctor.
-Always ask for the right dosage and the best course of treatment; if Ambien is taken over an extended period, it can worsen your insomnia instead of improving it.
+Discuss any concerns you have with a doctor before starting a medication.
+Always ask for the right dosage and the best course of treatment; if Ambien is taken over an extended period, it can worsen insomnia instead of improving it.
 Dedicate enough time to sleep after Ambien intake to reduce the potential risks of dangerous activities, such as sleep-driving.